 During her career, Lieberman achieved monumental success, and her legacy has forever impacted the sport.
 It is only fitting that awards are given in her honor, such as the Nancy Lieberman Award, which is given to the most outstanding female point guard in NCAA Division I Basketball, and it has adorned the likes of Sue Bird, Diana Taurasi, Temeka Johnson, Ivory Latta, and Lindsey Harding.

-Guiding youngsters and helping the disadvantaged has always been a passion for Lieberman, and through this philosophy, The Nancy Lieberman Foundation was born.
+Guiding youngsters and helping the disadvantaged has always been a passion for Lieberman, and through this philosophy, The Nancy Lieberman Charity was born.
 During the summer, she hosts and coaches basketball clinics and camps for girls and boys in Dallas, Detroit and Phoenix.
 She hopes that-through positive guidance and helpful instruction-she can propel the next generation of student athletes to success on and off the court.

 In addition to her impressive foundation work, Lieberman has supported and participated in numerous national charities throughout the country.
 She remains determined to give back more than she has received.